SiPearl/llvm-project/clang/docs/LanguageExtensions.rst

     ...
   }

+The safety checks for vectorization can be disabled with ``vectorize(assume_safety)`` (which implicitly indicates ``vectorize(enable)``).
+Be aware that the generated code can be wrong and behave differently than the same loop without this hint because memory dependencies might not be respected.
+Only use this option if you know what you are doing.

 The vector width is specified by ``vectorize_width(_value_[, fixed|scalable])``, where _value_ is a positive integer and the type of vectorization can be specified with an optional